geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And prays their courtesy to guide him right —

-With levell'd spears the train provoke the fight ;
+With levell'd spears the train provoke the fight;

 While Spintheros his arrows showers from far,